Wednesday, August 24, 2016

 Parowan Gap is a natural break (gap) in the mountains, west of Parowan, UT.
 From Cedar City, follow Main Street (UT-130) north, across I-15, and a total of about 13 miles.
 A sign will direct you to turn right, on Parowan Gap Road.
 Parowan Road heads towards the only break in the hills before you.
 At the entrance to the Gap, a sign welcomes you.
 A large parking area, picnic benches and a pit toilet, are on the east side of the gap.
 The sign says it's 1000 feet away.

-Not knowing any better at the time, I parked on the east end.
+Not knowing any better at the time, I parked on the west end.
 Either way, the road is lined by a hardened walking area on the shoulder, and fences to keep you away from the rock art.
 You should, of course, respect the art and avoid climbing or touching the rocks, as this would speed their deterioration.

 Pay attention to the road as you walk and take pictures.
 On the day I was there, there was very little traffic.
 Still, you should always be paying some attention to traffic, if you're standing right adjacent to any road.